 Those who are new to the show share a single 10′ x 10′ booth.
 This helps makes it an affordable outing, but it can get to be a bit cramped.
-Last year was the first time I’d done this show and I shared with a young print maker doing his first show ever.
+The first year I did it I shared with a young print maker doing his first show ever.
 It was educational for both of us.
 If you’ve seen me out there, you know how easy it is for me to fill space.
 Let’s just say I never want to have to share a tent again!

 Since I’ve been doing shows for more years than I’d like to admit, I find I tend to offer opinions on display and such to the newbies who are by me.
 I want all the artists to have a positive experience and I remember how intimated I felt when I did my first show.
 Now it seems old hat, although each show offers new challenges.
 The students who showed at SAM were delightfully excited.
 Very refreshing.

-The show this year was very well organized, with great communication from the get-go.
+The show the last year I did it…2019, I believe, was very well organized, with great communication from the get-go.
 Show managers answered all of my questions promptly via email.
 The volunteers were delightful, many of them students at ASL.
 The show also hires a professional organization to handle things like security, managing set-up and tear-down, trash removal, and who knows what.
 There are a myriad details that go into a successful show.